Carpetgrass, a tough, mat-forming perennial, is often used as lawn coverage in areas with poor conditions where traditional grass won't grow.

 Growing From Seeds

 Growing carpetgrass from seeds isn't tricky.
-To grow carpetgrass, wait until the warmer spring weather arrives.
-Tilling the soil will help the seeds to take as it'll keep it loose and smooth.
-After the seeds have been sown, raking can ensure optimal soil coverage.
-The soil should be kept consistently moist for a fortnight, and then, for a further two months, weekly watering is recommended.
+To grow carpetgrass from seed, wait until the warmer spring weather arrives.
+Tilling the soil so it is loose and smooth will help the seeds to sprout more quickly.
+After the seeds have been sown, rake lightly to ensure optimal soil coverage.
+The soil should be kept consistently moist for two weeks.
+During the next two months, weekly watering is recommended.
 Once the seedlings are established, unless the season is particularly dry, they should be fine left to spread with little attention.